Merril Lavezzo and Mayra Miranda present: Smoke is Smoke: The Effects of Marijuana Legalization in the Workplace

 Wednesday February 7th, 2018 at 10:30am PST

-CE credit requires additional registration to complete payment and an evaluation after viewing the webinar to receive credit.
-The cost for CE credit is $30 per webinar.
+CE credit requires an evaluation after viewing the webinar to receive credit.
+The cost for CE credit is $30.00 per webinar.

 The legalization of marijuana has the potential to disrupt California’s tobacco control successes.
 Participants will learn about workplace policies relating to marijuana smoke exposure, and the key ways the marijuana industry may impact California’s tobacco control successes.
 Participants will also learn about California’s landscape of marijuana use and how the convergence and co-use of tobacco products with marijuana affects public health.